-- The rulings in the Telemarketing litigation requiring us to pay up to an aggregate amount of \$280 million and imposing certain injunctive relief against us, if upheld, would have a material adverse effect on our cash, cash equivalents and marketable investment securities balances and our business operations. - Our business may be materially affected by the Tax Cuts and Jobs Act of 2017 (the "Tax Reform Act").
-Negative or unexpected tax consequences could adversely affect our business, financial condition and results of operations. - Our business depends on certain intellectual property rights and on not infringing the intellectual property rights of others. - We are, and may become, party to various lawsuits which, if adversely decided, could have a significant adverse impact on our business, particularly lawsuits regarding intellectual property. - Our ability to distribute video content via the Internet, including our Sling TV services, involves regulatory risk. - Changes in the Cable Act of 1992 ("Cable Act"), and/or the rules of the Federal Communications Commission ("FCC") that implement the Cable Act, may limit our ability to access programming from cable-affiliated programmers at nondiscriminatory rates. - The injunction against our retransmission of distant networks, which is currently waived, may be reinstated. - We are subject to significant regulatory oversight, and changes in applicable regulatory requirements, including any adoption or modification of laws or regulations relating to the Internet, could adversely affect our business. - Our DISH TV services depend on FCC licenses that can expire or be revoked or modified and applications for FCC licenses that may not be granted.
+- The rulings in the Telemarketing litigation requiring us to pay up to an aggregate amount of \$280 million and imposing certain injunctive relief against us, if upheld, would have a material adverse effect on our cash, cash equivalents and marketable investment securities balances and our business operations. - Our business depends on certain intellectual property rights and on not infringing the intellectual property rights of others. - We are, and may become, party to various lawsuits which, if adversely decided, could have a significant adverse impact on our business, particularly lawsuits regarding intellectual property. - Our ability to distribute video content via the Internet, including our SLING TV services, involves regulatory risk. - Changes in the Cable Act of 1992 ("Cable Act"), and/or the rules of the Federal Communications Commission ("FCC") that implement the Cable Act, may limit our ability to access programming from cable-affiliated programmers at nondiscriminatory rates. - The injunction against our retransmission of distant networks, which is currently waived, may be reinstated. - We are subject to significant regulatory oversight, and changes in applicable regulatory requirements, including any adoption or modification of laws or regulations relating to the Internet, could adversely affect our business. - Our DISH TV services depend on FCC licenses that can expire or be revoked or modified and applications for FCC licenses that may not be granted.